-A schedule for the Layer 0 upgrade is shown in Figure 11.
-This schedule assumes project start on 6/15/17, which begins with procurement of the silicon sensors.
-The entire engineering task for the project, along with procurement, assembly and testing of the hybrids and support structures are in the shadow of the silicon procurement with approximately 25% contingency, so the silicon procurement drives the critical path until the silicon has arrived and module assembly begins.
-The time assumed for module assembly is conservative given that the upgraded detector can be completed once four good half-modules are in hand.
-Because we may need to replace these modules after they are damaged by radiation from operation in the beam (lifetime may be as short as three months), we plan to produce a large number of spares (at least 8 half-modules) with the rest of the time shown in the schedule.
-All estimates are based on previous experience with design and fabrication of similar components, assembly and testing work using the same processes, and procurement times with the required vendors.
+The schedule for the SVT upgrade is shown in Figure 11 with key milestones shown in Figure 12.
+With funding of the project on 7/10/17, the upgrade project commenced with formal negotiations for sensor procurement.
+The vendor for the sensor can begin work on 8/28/17 and is projecting design and mask procurement times of 8 weeks, followed by 5.5 working months (24 weeks) for fabrication, processing and testing.
+This would result in delivery of sensors on 6/8/18.
+The entire engineering task for the rest of the project, along with procurement, assembly and testing of the hybrids and support structures are in the shadow of the silicon procurement with more than 25% contingency, so the silicon procurement drives the critical path until the silicon has arrived and module assembly begins.
+These estimates are based on previous experience with design and fabrication of similar components, assembly and testing work using the same processes, and procurement times with the required vendors.
+Because we may need to replace modules after they are damaged by radiation from operation in the beam (lifetime may be as short as three months), we plan to produce a large number of spares (at least 8 half-modules) with the production time shown in the schedule.
+Given that the upgraded detector can be completed once four good half-modules are in hand, the delay assumed before final detector assembly can begin is conservatively estimated and subsequent milestones include roughly 6 weeks of contingency.
+With that contingency included, the upgraded detector will be ready for beam on 11/8/2018.